kashfr/music-gallery/README.md

 people love music. people love art as well. this product combines music and art. it will provide a one stop shop for music fans to access tons of useful information about their favorite artists.

-- add the ability to search for artists and return results
+- add the ability to search for artists and return photo
 - add the ability to search for albums and return results
-- add the ability to search for songs and return results

 #### PostMVP

 - add more features to the website
+- add the ability to search for specific songs
 - add soundcloud music player api
+- add random artist shuffle button
 - add the ability to seaarch for music videos

 ## Project Schedule